-Reggie White, a Pro Bowl selection for a record 13 consecutive years, announces his retirement, ending one of the most distinguished playing careers in NFL history (Feb.
+Reggie White, a Pro Bowl selection for record 13 consecutive years, announces retirement, ending one of the most distinguished playing careers in NFL history (Feb.
 15).

-Lambeau Field is named by Sports Illustrated in June as the eighth-best venue in the world to watch sports, the only NFL stadium to make the publication’s list of 20.
+Lambeau Field named by Sports Illustrated in June as eighth-best venue in the world to watch sports, only NFL stadium to make publication's list of 20.

 Largest crowd ever to see Packers play a game in Wisconsin, 78,184, watches Green Bay defeat Denver, 27-12, in preseason contest at Camp Randall Stadium in Madison, Wis.
 (Aug.
 23).